About selective landlord licensing

 These are the key desired outcomes over the period of selective licensing:

-- improve the management of properties in the area
+- improve management standards in PRS properties

 - Landlords and agents will be more accountable for the tenants who live in their property.